 Year Invented: 1930

 Named after a horse, Snickers (the candy) has withstood the test of time.
-It’s also won the chocolate race as Mars’ most popular bar and a contender for most popular candy bar in the world.
+It’s also won the chocolate race as Mars’ most popular bar and a contender for most popular chocolate bar in the world.
 Even the French have mimicked the iconic bar in recipes that have elevated this uniquely American creation.

 More than just chocolate, Snickers bars contain caramel, nougat and peanuts.
 And not just a random number of peanuts.
 Each regular bar has 16 peanuts.